 Welcome to the Graduate School at Princeton University

-For Ph.D. students, Princeton provides full financial support for the first five years of graduate study.
+For Ph.D. students, Princeton provides full financial support for all years of regular program enrollment contingent on satisfactory academic performance.

 Applying to Princeton

 Check eligibility for:

 - Recommendation Letters